incsteps/qaqatua/docs/decrypt.md

 }'
 ```

-Qaqatua will return something as:
+QaQatua will return something as:

 ```json
 {